MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 need to restart PowerShell.

-If you set the execution policy for the scopes **LocalMachine** or the **CurrentUser**, the change is saved in the registry and remains effective until you change it again.
+If you set the execution policy for the scopes **LocalMachine** or the **CurrentUser**, the change is saved in the configuration file and remains effective until you change it again.

-If you set the execution policy for the **Process** scope, it's not saved in the registry.
+If you set the execution policy for the **Process** scope, it's not saved in the configuration file.
 The execution policy is retained until the current process and any child processes are closed.

 > [!NOTE]